paulc00/jj-sandbox/README.md

 Contributions are very welcome.
 To learn more, see the [Contributor Guide].

+*It'd be great to get some third-party contributions*

 ## License

 Distributed under the terms of the [MIT license][license],